kennethreitz-archive/.com/content/posts/120216-osx-gcc-xcode.rst

 Homebrew did their best to support the project, but the official stance was "if you buy a Mac, you buy the whole package", pointing everyone to install full Xcode if they had any problems.
-Far from idea, but I was content.
+Far from ideas, but I was content.

 Apple's Interest